dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

     - Keep existing behavior of the types as much as possible
     - Logically, provide overloads for byte[]
 * `BitConverter`
-    - Should take endianess into account and provide overloads that allows consumers to specify the endianess they want
+    - Should take endianness  into account and provide overloads that allows consumers to specify the endianness they want
     - Should offer a method that allows arbitrary `T`s to be read/written
     - `TryCopyBytes`
         + Should be called `TryWriteBytes`